Hiroaki-Tanaka-0606/Photoelectron_refraction/README.md

 ```
 The description of the input file is writtein in the document above.

-Examples of the input file are in [Examples](https://github.com/Hiroaki-Tanaka-0606/Photoelectron_refraction/tree/main/Examples) directory.
+Examples of the input file are in [Examples](https://github.com/Hiroaki-Tanaka-0606/Photoelectron_refraction/tree/main/Examples) directory, which are used in [this paper (arXiv)](https://arxiv.org/abs/2211.15884).